feralpacket/network_commands/bgp_route-map_access-list_prefix-list_examples.md

 ## BGP Community Manipulation

 #### Community Format
+- BGP attribute COMMUNITIES with an attribute value of 8.
 - 32 bit value that can be displayed in 3 different formats.
 - Community decimal number format with a range from 1 to 4,294,967,295.
 - Community decimal in AA:NN format.
 AA is 16 bits that represent an Autonomous System Number (ASN).
 NN is 16 bits that